apache/cordova-plugin-wkwebview-engine/README.md

     cordova platform add https://github.com/apache/cordova-ios.git#master
     cordova plugin add https://github.com/apache/cordova-plugin-wkwebview-engine.git#master

-Currently, you will have to add the `master` version (>=1.1.1) of the cordova-plugin-whitelist, not the one in npm.
+Currently, you will have to add the `master` version (>=1.1.1) of the [cordova-plugin-whitelist](https://github.com/apache/cordova-plugin-whitelist) plugin, not the one in npm.
 So do this also:

     cordova plugin rm cordova-plugin-whitelist
 	cordova plugin add https://github.com/apache/cordova-plugin-whitelist.git#master